Q & A with Nathan Gallagher

 Q: What is your role at RocketBuild, and what does it entail?

-A: As an application developer, I help code the various applications in RocketBuild’s portfolio.
+A: As a software developer, I help code the various applications in RocketBuild’s portfolio.

 Q: What three words might people use to describe you?